ryuryu-ymj/mannot/src/mark.typ

   // is determined in the following steps:
   //   1.
 Call `here().position()` before/after `body` to find the x and the width.
   //   2.
 Call `measure($ body $)` to find the height.
   //   3.
-Labeld each child of content sequence to find the y. context {
+Labeled each child of content sequence to find the y. context {
     set math.equation(numbering: none)